 Middelkerke presents a new casino building that creates a unique dune landscape.
-The Nautilus consortium wins the competition to create a new architectural anchor along the Belgian coast, with a design that seamlessly connects the building with its surrounding landscape.
+The Nautilus consortium wins the competition to create a new architectural anchor along the Belgian coast.
+A design that seamlessly connects the building with its surrounding landscape.

 Together with a team of urban planning experts, the municipality of Middelkerke studied the four selected proposals for the casino building in detail over the past few months.
-After a thorough evaluation, the council selected the Nautilus consortium as the winner, a collaboration between developer Ciril, chief designers ZJA (architecture) and DELVA (landscape architecture), OZ (casino and hotel design), executive architect Bureau Bouwtechniek and contractors Furnibo and Democo.
-They are assisted by experts from COBE, VK Engineering, Beersnielsen, Witteveen+Bos, Plantec, MINT and Sertius assist all the other bureaus.
+After a thorough evaluation, the council then selected the Nautilus consortium as the winner.
+A collaboration between developer Ciril, chief designers ZJA (architecture) and DELVA (landscape architecture), OZ (casino and hotel design), executive architect Bureau Bouwtechniek and contractors Furnibo and Democo.
+COBE, VK Engineering, Beersnielsen, Witteveen+Bos, Plantec, MINT and Sertius assist all the other bureaus.

 Sustainability is of primary concern in the proposed design.
 The design team takes finite energy resources into careful consideration by avoiding waste in the first place, but also by using recycled materials as well as applying more efficient production processes.
-Environmental criteria have been considered as important as functionality, aesthetics, ergonomics, safety and economic value.
+We considered environmental criteria as important as functionality, aesthetics, ergonomics, safety and economic value.
 A good example of energy efficiency in the project is the cantilevered dune on top of the ground floor and the terrasses of the hotel tower, which protrudes over the façade and creates shade during hot summer months, which in combination with night-time cooling will significantly reduce the need for active cooling.